-Thanks to generous support from the Jacques Hardré fund, the department will be able to offer two awards of $5,000 each to graduate students in French to support summer research.
 The stipend may be used to fund travel for research purposes but is intended primarily to provide financial support for a sustained period of research and writing free from employment.
 Examples of eligible projects include but are not limited to a dissertation chapter, an article for publication, or a digital humanities project.

 Selection criteria include the quality and feasibility of the proposed project, its relevance to the applicant’s development as a scholar, and the applicant’s academic standing in the program.

 Awardees will be required to submit a 1-page report on their accomplishments during the award period by September 1, 2022.

 This research fellowship of $1000 for Summer 2022 will support an early-career PhD student’s summer research project.
 Students may propose one of two project types:

 - Expand and develop a graduate course essay into a full-length article to submit for journal publication by the first day of Fall 2022.
 A winning proposal will entail significant additional research in primary and/or secondary sources.
 The student will consult a faculty mentor as they prepare their manuscript for submission.
 This opportunity for guidance through the publication process provides important professional development.
 Successful publication will add an important distinction to the student’s CV as (s)he competes for other research fellowships and eventually goes on the job market.

 - Enroll in a summer graduate program, either domestically or abroad, that complements the student’s intended field of study.